 Specify the retry time range for a failed connection to the source or destination database

 By default, if DTS fails to connect to the source or destination database, DTS retries within the next 12 hours.
-You can specify the retry time range based on your business requirements.
-If DTS reconnects to the source and destination databases within the specified retry time range, DTS resumes the data migration task.
-Otherwise, the data migration task fails.
+You can specify a retry time range based on your needs.
+If DTS reconnects to the source and destination databases within the specified period of time, DTS resumes the data migration task.
+Otherwise, the migration task fails.